leader4/python-doc-translation/branches/Doc/extending/index.rst

-.. _extending-index:
+ï»¿.. _extending-index:

 ###########################################################################
-  Extending and Embedding the Python Interpreter À©Õ¹ºÍÇ¶Èë Python ½âÊÍÆ÷
+  Extending and Embedding the Python Interpreter æ‰©å±•å’ŒåµŒå…¥ Python è§£é‡Šå™¨
 ###########################################################################

 :Release: |version|